-What is a Technological Protection Measure
+What is a technological protection measure?

-The legal definition of a technological protection measure is given under Article 6(3) Directive 2001/29/EC of the European Parliament otherwise known as the ‘Infosoc Directive’.
-This basically states that a technological protection measure is any technology (software or hardware) which restricts access to a copyrighted material without the consent of the copyright holder.
+Under Art 6(3) of Directive 2001/29/EC (the directive), a TPM is defined as any technology (software or hardware) which restricts access to a copyrighted material without the consent of the copyright holder.

-When is a technological protection measure effective?
+When is a TPM effective?

-Legitimate by-passing of technological protection measures
+Legitimate by-passing of TPMs

-- “In the absence of voluntary measures”
+- In the absence of voluntary measures